iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Linear Functionals and Dual Spaces.md

 **Proof** Skipped.

 **Remarks**
-In beif, the set of all bounded linear operator is a closed set.
+In brief, the set of all bounded linear operator is a closed set.

 ---
 ### **Illustrative Examples**